Ram-N/2019-ICC-worldcup-prediction-contest/README.md

 Maximum points that can be scored = 16 + 16 + 16 = **48 points**

 ### Leaderboard
-The leaderboard will be updated regularly.
+The leaderboard will be updated regularly, once the Group stage nears its completion and some team places are known.
+Note that there is a separate leaderboard for participants who are Under-18.
-The ultimate winner will be declared on July 14th, 2019.
+The **Ultimate winner** will be declared on July 14th, 2019.

 Good luck.
-If you are ready to enter your predictions, the Form can be found [here](http://bit.ly/2019_icc_worldcup_predictions)
+If you are ready to enter your predictions, the form can be found [here](http://bit.ly/2019_icc_worldcup_predictions)